emnify/product-docs/docs/quickstart/apn-configuration/android.md

 | em  | 206 | 01  |
 | em  | 234 | 50  |
 | em  | 724 | 51  |

-*For a visual guide on configuring the APN settings on an Android device, please refer to the provided screenshot.*
-TODO: INSERT IMAGE